lzh-mb-mod/RTSCamera/README.md

   - After your character is killed in battle, you can press `E` to follow one of your soldiers and press `E` again to control it and continue fighting.

     - You can press `L` to open menu and set `When To Control Ally After Death` option to 'Always", so that you will control another unit automatically after you are down.

-  - You can select your formations by clicking on troop cards.

-    - Hold `Alt` to show the mouse so that you can click on troop cards.

 - Command System